db260179/ps3syscon/README.md

 A0093003 = CELL_POW_FAIL poweroff state (Potential NEC tokins issue and VCC or Dead/Short in the CELL)

 A0093004 = RSX_POW_FAIL poweroff state (Potential NEC tokins issue and VCC or Dead/Short in the RSX (core reads 0.2 ohms))

+## Notes on error codes

+A0093003 and A0093004 (usually associate with nec tokin faults) have found to have issues with shorts on the PCB layer - COKxx boards seems to have a defect of the pcb layers (too much heating stresses the pcb layers) shorting on the VDD line to the Buck controllers (5v) which causes leaking voltage.

+Sometimes an error code can have an associate error code with it as seen with A0403034 (data error) and RS:RRAC:BX0:BX:FLEXIO_ID Bittraining errors = CELL cant talk or understand the RSX ID code (seen in swapping an 90nm to 65nm or 40nm)

 ## More in depth SYSCON Error codes meaning